Casino Banking Guide

 We’ll start in the safety area because we believe it is the most important advice we can give you.
 You must never play at a casino which is not licensed in the jurisdiction that you are using it in, and you must never play at a casino that you are not legally entitled to play at.
 This means that as well as a site being good quality and legal, you should not try to get around age restrictions or geographic rules.
 You may be able to play, but you might not get paid, and you might find yourself losing everything because you haven’t played by the rules.

 We’re covering all of Europe here.
 Gambling is generally legal in Europe.
-There aren’t EU-wide rules on gambling and licensing, but there are on data protection, so if you’re in the EU you should see that those rules (called the GDPR) are obeyed.
+There aren’t EU-wide rules on gambling and licensing, but there are no data protection, so if you’re in the EU you should see that those rules (called the GDPR) are obeyed.
 Licensing can be done by individual countries, or it can be international.
 Countries like Malta, Cyprus, and some islands in the West Indies have made a speciality out of licensing international gambling sites.
 That doesn’t mean they’re not doing a good job, but wherever a licence is said to be, you should check that it actually exists and that you’re happy with the rules that it specifies.

 Most sites are perfectly safe for you to use, but scams are not unheard of, so look for good quality sites, open information, licensing and safe gambling information, and reviews and forum postings that back up the quality of a site.